theuntamed839/AtomDB/AtomDB/Docs/Overview.md

     1. first the primary cache which will cache k-v directly.
     2. File blocks
     3. File descriptor, which will be evicted based on the avaliable descriptors.
+16. Reading of sst meta data when db restarts.
+Thinking needed.
+17. Batch writing and reading.
+18. MMap the whole file for compaction.
+19. we mandatorily not store the 10% keys in memory, we can flush based on memory available and reread when required. but this will have some performance impact.

 # Bottlenecks
 1. multiple sst reads.
 (Partially solved by Objective->3)